Consensys/doc.ethsigner/docs/index.md

 EthSigner acts as a proxy service by forwarding requests to the Ethereum client.
 When EthSigner receives a transaction it generates a signature using the stored private key, and forwards the signed transaction to the Ethereum client.

-!!! note
-    EthSigner currently supports a single private key only.
-That is, only one private key's location can be specified when starting EthSigner.

 EthSigner can sign transactions with a key stored in:

 * A V3 keystore file stored on a file system accessible by the host.
 * [Hashicorp Vault](Using-EthSigner/Hashicorp.md)
 * [Azure Key Vault](Using-EthSigner/Azure.md).

+!!! note
+    EthSigner currently only supports using multiple private keys with file-based signing (using V3 keystore files).
+That is, the location of multiple private keys can be specified when starting EthSigner.

+    This functionality is not available using Hashicorp Vault or Azure Key Vault.

 The transaction process when using EthSigner is:

 ![EthSigner Transaction](images/EthSigner_Transaction.png)